 Diesel engines are often looked at as dirty and loud.
 While black smoke might seem like a common occurrence with these motors, it’s never normal.
 Still, there’s no reason to panic when you see black smoke from your diesel engine, as most of the causes are easy fixes.

-We evaluate the four most common reasons for this smoke to occur.
-Additionally, we discuss the ways you can reduce black smoke from diesel engines.
+I evaluate the four most common reasons for this smoke to occur.
+Additionally, I discuss the ways you can reduce black smoke from diesel engines.

 How to Reduce Black Smoke from Diesel Engines

 To reduce the black smoke in a diesel engine, you want to first inspect and change the engine air filter if it’s dirty.
 You also want to clean the MAF sensor, inspect the fuel system and use a diesel fuel additive.

 Here are some more detailed steps on how to reduce the black smoke from a diesel engine: